Industrial Era — Set 5

 Correct Answer: B. Louis Braille

-Louis Braille lost his sight as a child and developed a system of raised dots based on a military code.
-His invention allowed blind people to read and write independently.
-It is now used in almost every language across the world.
+• **Louis Braille** = He lost his sight as a child and developed a system of raised dots for blind reading and writing based on a military code. • The Braille system, developed by **1824**, — allowed blind people to read and write independently and is now used in almost every language across the world. • 💡 Wrong-option analysis: Charles Barbier: developed 'night writing', a tactile military code that inspired Braille; Helen Keller: a famous deaf-blind author and activist, but not the inventor of Braille; Valentin Haüy: founded the first school for the blind and developed embossed type.

 Who is credited with inventing the first 'Electric Motor'?